Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 Hello,

-Gold Nanoparticle Cancer Research is a non-invasive cancer treatment that kills cancer without harmful side-effects.
+Gold Nanoparticle Cancer Research is a non-invasive cancer treatment that kills cancer without harmful side effects.

-In this report, you'll find summaries of the most promising and compelling studies from the past year in regards to gold nanoparticle medical research.
+In this report, you'll find summaries of the most promising and compelling studies from the past year (2019) in regards to gold nanoparticle medical research.

-Below is a glimpse into what you'll find in this report :
+Below is a glimpse into what you'll find in this report:

 In November of 2018, Dr. Naomi Halas answered a few questions for a blog post on this site, see it here.

-In one of Dr. Halas's answers, she stated that some of her research was currently in human clinical trials.
+In one of Dr. Halas's answers, she stated that her research is presently in human clinical trials.
+The research revolved around using gold nanoshells to remove tumors from a man's prostate.

 The human clinical trials are being conducted by Dr. Rastinehad of Mt.
-Sinai Hospital in New York, and by Steven E. Canfield of UT Health in Houston, TX.
+Sinai Hospital in New York and by Steven E. Canfield of UT Health in Houston, TX.

 The pilot device study reports effectiveness and safety data from Mt.
 Sinai’s first 16 enrolled subjects diagnosed with localized, low to intermediate risk prostate cancer.
 After GSN infusion and targeted laser ablation, patients underwent MRI of the prostate at 48 – 72 hours, followed by post-procedure mpMRI/US targeted fusion biopsies at three and 12 months, as well as a standard 12-core systematic biopsy at 12 months.
 GSN-mediated focal laser ablation was successfully achieved in 94% (15 of 16) patients.
 At the one-year study endpoint, 87.5% (14/16 lesions) were negative for tumor as confirmed by pathology and considered successful treatment outcomes.
 Proceedings of the National Academy of Sciences (PNAS) |